ABliss523/Lets-go-Splunking-/README.md

 #### Background:
 Due to the frequency of attacks, your manager needs to be sure that sensitive customer data on their servers is not vulnerable.
 Since Vandalay uses Nessus vulnerability scanners, you have pulled the last 24 hours of scans to see if there are any critical vulnerabilities.
 #### Task:
 Create a report determining how many critical vulnerabilities exist on the customer data server.
 Then, build an alert to notify your team if a critical vulnerability reappears on this server.
+(Alert Evidence found in Vandalay Cyber Alerts folder)

 ![Critical Vulnerabilities](https://github.com/ABliss523/Lets-go-Splunking-/blob/main/Vandalay%20Cyber%20Reports/Critical%20Vulnerabilities.PNG)